-52 A set of indicators for the NDSP M&E framework awaits MOSVY approval.
+53 A set of indicators for the NDSP M&E framework awaits MOSVY approval.

-53 i.e. for GBV, CDHS planned for implementation again in 2018, and contextualised further with data from the National Survey on Women's Health and Life Experiences in Cambodia.
+54 i.e. for GBV, CDHS planned for implementation again in 2018, and contextualised further with data from the National Survey on Women's Health and Life Experiences in Cambodia.
 There may be further improvements to data collection systems and data availability for GBV services with implementation of the referral guidelines, but this will need to be assessed on program start-up.

-54 Creating Shared Value Through Partnership, p2.
+55 Creating Shared Value Through Partnership, p2.

-development of services for women affected by GBV and for persons with disabilities, including economic inclusion through employment and the dimension of gender equity in DPOs.
-We believe these approaches maximise the chance of building sustainable services in Cambodia;

-- > Constriction in GoA or RGC budgets, or RGC budget execution delays may reduce the sustainability of the program's investments.
+- Despite best efforts budgets for service delivery may not increase, requiring ongoing donor support.
+This investment seeks to refocus the RGC-GoA dialogue on sustainable development of services for women affected by GBV and for persons with disabilities, including economic inclusion through employment and the dimension of gender equity in DPOs.
+We believe these approaches maximise the chance of building sustainable services in Cambodia; - > Constriction in GoA or RGC budgets, or RGC budget execution delays may reduce the sustainability of the program's investments.
 The program will need to pay attention to ensuring that adequate analysis and support to PFM elements underpins the program; - National elections are scheduled for mid-2018.
 Programming flexibility will facilitate scaling up and scaling down of activities in response to any political and social unrest or political changes as a result of the election (changes either in policies or personnel).
 Design and implementation of activities will be underpinned by ongoing PEA, and where activities seek to build capacity of target ministries, the focus will be on systems, rather than individual personalities; this is expected to maximise sustainability.